derekwang99/DH110-DEREKWANG/assignment03/README.md

 4. People like learning new things and gaining more knowledge, especially about technology.
 Additionally, I learned that the elder generation likes learning about the current state of society because they may feel left out and "behind the times".
 I think reintegrating the elder generation into society would be conducive to their overall mental health.
 > "Overall, how do you feel about today's activity?"

-> "It's It's fun, it's interesting to learn, you know, different things."
+> "It's...It's fun, it's interesting to learn, you know, different things."

 ## Reflection